Quick money wins to help you feel more in control of your finances

 For example, when I started writing for MSN, it wasn't because I worked hard to get their attention and relentlessly pursued their editors.
 It was also because I had an enormously talented and kind friend who landed a job there, and she happened to be hiring freelancers right as I decided to leave my job to become a freelance writer.

-Lifestyle inflation: How to decide if it’s ever okay
+How to decide if lifestyle inflation is ever okay

 Despite that I don't own it, I like my apartment.
 It's got a mountainous view, it's comfortable, and my neighbors are few but friendly.
 Sure, I'd like to own a home someday.
 But, unless I move to another city, that probably isn't going to happen in the next few years.
 I'm fine with that.
 Like my neighbor said, I'd rather live here than anywhere else, at least for now.